 The event runs from before Thanksgiving through after the New Year, which makes it a fun thing to do during Winter Break even if it’s past Christmas.
 There’s something about being outdoors at night in the chilly air that makes California feel a little more wintry.
 For 2023, the dates are November 19th – January 7th.

 What will you see at Enchanted: Forest of Light at Descanso Gardens?

 The lights are a complete sensory experience, you’ll stroll through the garden along a 1 mile path and hit 10 different lighted areas which are often accompanied by sounds and tricks of the eye.
 They say it takes 90 minutes, but you could get through it longer or shorter – you’ll just go at your own pace.
 Strollers are allowed.

-There are new additions for 2021 and some parts are staying the same.
-Enchanted didn’t happen in 2020.
-I haven’t seen the new map posted yet.
-Here’s the map for 2019 which was the same as 2018 and had 10 stations:
+There are new additions for 2023 and some parts are staying the same.
+Here’s the map for 2023 which has 10 stations: